NiroshaVajiravelu/ice-cream-parlor/README.md

-# **Ice Cream Parlor Management System**
+### **Ice Cream Parlor Management System**

-The Ice Cream Parlor Management System is a comprehensive solution for managing an ice cream parlor's inventory, flavors, allergens, and customer orders.
-This system is built with Python and SQLite for backend operations, and it provides a command-line interface for efficient management.
+The Ice Cream Parlor Management System is a Python application designed to help ice cream parlors streamline their operations.
+It offers tools for managing flavors, ingredients, allergens, and customer orders, all through an interactive command-line interface.

+# **Table of Contents**

+Overview
+Features
+Technologies Used
+Installation
+How to Use
+Project Structure
+Future Enhancements
+Contributing
+License

+# **Overview**

+This project focuses on providing an intuitive and efficient system for ice cream parlor management.
+It allows staff to handle inventory, customer orders, and allergen information in a centralized and persistent manner, ensuring seamless service.

 # **Features**

-**Flavor Management**
+**1. Flavor Management**

-Add new flavors with descriptions, seasonal tags, and pricing.
+Add new flavors with detailed descriptions, seasonal labels, and pricing.
-View all available flavors or filter by seasonal availability.
+View all available flavors or filter by seasonal options.
-Search for flavors using keywords.
+Search for specific flavors using keywords.

-**Ingredient Management**
+**2. Ingredient Management**

-Maintain a database of ingredients with quantities and units.
+Add and maintain ingredients with quantities and measurement units.
-Add new ingredients to the inventory.
+Keep track of ingredient availability for inventory purposes.

-**Allergen Management**
+**3. Allergen Management**

-Maintain a list of allergens for customer safety.
+Track and update allergen information for customer safety.
-Add allergens to the system.
+Prevent duplication with unique allergen records.

-**Customer Cart Management**
+**4. Customer Cart Management**

-Add or remove flavors to/from the customer's cart.
+Add or remove flavors to/from a shopping cart.
-View cart contents and calculate the total price.
+View cart contents with real-time price calculation.
-Clear the cart when required.
+Clear the cart when starting a new transaction.

-**Persistent Database**

-SQLite database to store all flavors, ingredients, and allergens.
-Data integrity ensured through constraints like unique flavor names.
+**5. Database Integration**

+Uses SQLite for persistent data storage.
+Data is retained across sessions, ensuring reliability.

 # **File Structure**